Trump accused as 'inciter in chief' of Capitol insurrection - WTMJ

 Security remained extremely tight Wednesday at the Capitol, fenced off with razor wire and patrolled by National Guard troops.

-White House press secretary Jen Psaki said Biden would not be watching the trial.
+White House press secretary Jen Psaki has said Biden would not be watching the trial.

-“Joe Biden is the president, he’s not a pundit, he’s not going to opine on back and forth arguments,” she said.

 Even though the Senate rejected that argument in Tuesday’s vote to proceed to the trial, the legal issue could resonate with Senate Republicans eager to acquit Trump without being seen as condoning his behavior.